bpiyush/bpiyush.github.io/_pages/about.md

 social: true
 ---

 Hi!
-I will be starting my Master's in AI at [University of Amsterdam](https://www.uva.nl/en).
+I will be starting my Master's in AI at [University of Amsterdam](https://www.uva.nl/en) in Sept 2021.
 I am passionate about research and have developed interest in a variety of areas: video understanding, 3D vision, probabilistic modelling & inference.
 I also have newly-found curiosity in geometric deep learning, deep generative models and so many other exciting areas in machine learning that evolve each day.

 In the past, I've been a Research Fellow at [Wadhwani AI](http://wadhwaniai.org){:target="\_blank"}.
 Here, I primarily worked on [estimating infant anthropometry from a monocular video](https://www.wadhwaniai.org/work/maternal-newborn-child-health/).
 During the pandemic, I also worked on [using cough as a biomarker to detect presence of CoVID-19](https://coughagainstcovid.org/).